Eleanor of Aquitaine: Conflict with the church

 Louis had been in a situation of increasing conflict with Theobald of Champagne, and the Bourges affair, together with a crisis in Theobald's family, brought this to a head.
-In 1125 Theobald's sister Eleanor had married Raoul I of Vermandois, but Raoul had been forming a liaison with Petronilla, the Queen's sister.
-Raoul eventually deserted his wife, seeking an annulment of their marriage on grounds of consanguinity, (Note: The church forbade divorce, but grounds of consanguinity allowed a marriage to be annulled as if it had never happened.
+In 1125, Theobald's sister Eleanor had married Ralph I of Vermandois, but Ralph had been forming a liaison with Petronilla, Eleanor's sister.
+Ralph eventually deserted his wife, seeking an annulment of their marriage on grounds of consanguinity, (Note: The church forbade divorce, but grounds of consanguinity allowed a marriage to be annulled as if it had never happened.
 While consanguinity was common among the aristocracy, who had limited marital options, it was rarely proposed as an impediment to marriage.
-Instead, it provided a convenient route for them to escape unsatisfactory marriages.) to which Louis acquiesced, finding three bishops who agreed that the marriage was invalid and then in 1142 officiated at the wedding of Petronilla and Raoul.
-Both Theobald, who had taken his sister under protection, and Bernard of Clairvaux protested to Pope Innocent, who convened a council, voided both Raoul's annulment from Eleanor of Champagne and his marriage to Petronilla, excommunicated one bishop and suspended the other two.
-Furthermore, Raoul was ordered to return to his first wife.
+Instead, it provided a convenient route for them to escape unsatisfactory marriages.) to which Louis acquiesced, finding three bishops who agreed that the marriage was invalid and then in 1142 officiated at the wedding of Petronilla and Ralph.
+Both Theobald, who had taken his sister under protection, and Bernard of Clairvaux protested to Pope Innocent, who convened a council, voided both Ralph's annulment from Eleanor of Champagne and his marriage to Petronilla, excommunicated one bishop and suspended the other two.
+Furthermore, Ralph was ordered to return to his first wife.
 Upon his refusal, he and Petronilla were excommunicated and their lands placed under interdiction.

 Eleanor's assumed role in these affairs led to the first appearance of the black legend that would be associated with her for centuries.
 Women, even queens, were not expected to concern themselves with such matters, and that therefore she might represent darker powers.
 Rumours began to associate her with mythical figures such as Melusine.
 Things took a more salacious turn when it was suggested she was having an affair with Count Geoffrey Plantagenet of Anjou.